Stable developmental patterns of gene expression without morphogen gradients: Introduction

 In order to investigate stability of gene expression patterns without external input gradients, we performed stochastic simulations of a spatial pattern of four mutually repressing genes, using NS-FFS.
 Here we opted for a minimal spatially resolved stochastic model, shown in schematic Fig. \ref{Fig-ModelSketch}, inspired by the posterior gap gene pattern in \Drosophila development \cite{Jaeger2004}.
 The model considers four mutually interacting genes \GA, \GB, \GC and \GD, arranged in a five-stripe pattern (with order \GA-\GB-\GC-\GD-\GA) along a cylindrical spatial lattice.
-The four genes are analogous to the arrangement of the expression domains of gap genes \hb, \kr, \kni and \gt in nuclear cycle 14 in the posterior half of the early fly embryo, where \hb is expressed in two domains, in the first (anteriormost) and last (posteriormost) expression domain \cite{Jaeger2004, Jaeger2011, Dubuis2013, Manu2009PlosBiol, Surkova2008, Clyde2003}.
+The four genes are analogous to the arrangement of the expression domains of gap genes \hb, \kr, \kni and \gt in nuclear cycle 14 in the posterior half of the early fly embryo, where \hb is expressed in two stripes, in the first (anteriormost) and last (posteriormost) stripe \cite{Jaeger2004, Jaeger2011, Dubuis2013, Manu2009PlosBiol, Surkova2008, Clyde2003} ; in the following, we use the term ``expression domain'' or just ``domain'' of gene \GA for referring to both of the \GA stripes together.
 The spatial lattice consists of $N_z\times N_\phi$ equally spaced and well-stirred reaction volumes with periodic boundary conditions in the circumferential ($\phi$-) direction motivated by the arrangement of cortical nuclei in the developing fly embryo.
 Protein diffusion and nuclear exchange are modeled via hopping between neighboring reaction volumes, with a rate proportional to the diffusion coefficient.
 In each nucleus, proteins of the genes \GA, \GB, \GC and \GD are produced from their corresponding promoters, dimerize and mutually repress each other by promoter binding.
 Each gene can repress the promoter of each other gene.
 Repression is non-competitive, i.e., each promoter has binding sites for each of the three other genes' dimers and is inactivated when at least one dimer is bound (``OR''-logics).
 The model combines transcription and translation into one production step, neglecting some features of eukaryotic gene expression such as transcriptional bursts and enhancer dynamics, but previous work has shown that this does not alter the results qualitatively \cite{Erdmann2009,Sokolowski2012}.

+We provide a list of the biochemical equations governing the dynamics of our system in Sec.~S1.1 and and a graphical summary in Fig.~S12 of the Supporting Information.